arju10/professional-DS-ML/Python/README.md

 - Can't add duplicate element
 - Can't Modify/Update set

-## 3. Tuples
+## 4. Tuples
 A tuple is a collection of  items,similar to list , but immutable (can't be changed) , created using parentheses ().
-- Sets are unordered, meaning that their element do not have a specific order
-- Sets do not allow duplicate elements.

-Key Features of Dictionary:
+Key Features of Tuple:
 -
 - Accessing values
-- Insert/Add new values
+- Can't Insert/Add new values directly but can Insert/Add after concating with other tupple
-- Remove/Delete element
-- Retrive unique element
-- Union Set available
-- Can't add duplicate element
+- Can't Remove/Delete element directly